TASTING AUSTRALIA FOOD CURATOR

 “Over the years, my food philosophy has evolved into a personal style that celebrates cooking in Australia, while drawing on my Anglo-Indian family hertitage and extensive experiences through Asia and Europe.

-Emma’s philosophy is “My aim is to create original, deliciously crafted food with a big focus on clean, balanced flavours.
-I want people to relate to what they’re eating, have fun and feel a sense of warmth and honesty from the experience.
-I am very passionate about sourcing high quality and handpicked local produce, in particular working closely with farmers, who are all an integral part of a restaurants community.”
+My aim is to create deliciously crafted food with a big focus on clean, balanced flavours.
+I want people to relate to what they are eating, to have fun and feel a sense of warmth and honesty from the experience.
+I am very passionate about sourcing high quality and handpicked local produce, in particularly working closely with farmers who are all an integral part of my community”, says Emma.